-Simple steps to efficient staff planning-Reading time: 3 Minutes
+Simple steps to efficient staff planning

 It sounds too simplistic to say that your workforce is the beating heart of your company, but it’s true.
 However, many businesses don’t practice strategic human resource (HR) planning.
 So why is staff planning so important?

 Without effective staff planning, you could either be wasting time hiring new recruits needlessly or always be on the back-foot recruiting to try and fill a near-constant staff churn.
 But there are many aspects of staffing you can prepare for, such as contracts ending, promotion successors, and the average lifecycle of your employees.
 A well-thought-out HR strategy doesn't just help you minimise the time and money needed to recruit but could boost your employees’ morale and job satisfaction.
 With that in mind, here are a few steps to take for effective staff planning…